 Banner image: “an invitation (formerly known as No Nos Toquen, Don’t Touch Us) Mural by Jess De Vitt and Susie Mensah, at Queen and Abell.
 Photo by Jahmal Nugent.

-Art made in public space can have powerful impact.
-During global pandemic and the global fight against anti-Black and anti-Indigenous racism, public art or art made in collaboration with place, has been illuminating social injustice and bringing people together to catalyze change.
+Art in public spaces can have powerful impacts by illuminating social and environmental injustice and bringing people together to catalyze change.

 “Research team watching Animal Crossings projection by Jahmal Nugent at the Bentway.
 Photo by Jahmal Nugent.”

 “Collaborative Banners by MWP team installed at the Bentway.
 Photo by Jahmal Nugent.”

 Making with Place Research Project (MWP) began in 2020 during the COVID-19 global pandemic and global uprisings against anti-Black and anti-Indigenous racism.
 A collaboration between graduate students and young artists with SKETCH, the project explored and illuminated the complexities of place, to surface desires and intentions for new relationships with community and culture.

 Overarching Goals were to: